DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 those people reading it.
-In that sense, a woman describe the person she is looking for as “someone that enjoys a good joke as well as sharing the problems in life”,[^6_Pino_Dating_or_Escaping_51] in a clear reference to the well-known phrase of the marriage ceremony: “<span id="result_box1" class="anchor"></span>in good times, in bad, for richer, for poorer, in sickness and in health”.
+In that sense, a woman describe the person she is looking for as “someone that enjoys a good joke as well as sharing the problems in life”,[^6_Pino_Dating_or_Escaping_51] in a clear reference to the well-known phrase of the marriage ceremony: “in good times, in bad, for richer, for poorer, in sickness and in health”.

 Communicational dimension is another question included in some profiles,